growthspace-engineering/pg-mcp-client/README.md

 git clone https://github.com/stuzero/pg-mcp-client.git
 cd pg-mcp-client

-# Create a .env file with your application secret
+# (Optional) Create a .env file with your application secret for persistent sessions
+# If not provided, a random secret will be generated (sessions won't persist across restarts)
 echo "APPLICATION_SECRET=your_secure_random_string" > .env

 # Build and run with Docker
 docker-compose up -d
 ```

+**Note:** `APPLICATION_SECRET` is optional but recommended.
+If not provided, the application will generate a random secret automatically.
+However, sessions will not persist across container restarts when using an auto-generated secret.

 ### Manual Installation